Skip to Main Content

 "Black History Month."
 Cultural Studies: Holidays Around the World, ed.
 Pearline Jaikumar, Omnigraphics, Inc., 6th edition, 2018.
 Credo Reference.

 The Association for the Study of African American Life and History chooses a theme every year for Black History Month.
-For 2024, the theme is African Americans and the Arts.
+For 2025, the theme is African Americans and Labor.
 Learn more about this year's theme and check out past themes on their website.

 Profile: Jean-Michel Basquiat